OliLay/plantor-service/README.md

 ## Usage
 Clone this repo and then execute

+`sudo sh setup.sh`

 `docker-compose up`

 This will start all services, per default on the following ports:
 - mosquitto `1883`
 - influxdb `8086`
-- grafana `3003`
+- grafana `3000`

-To open up your plant dashboard, simply type `localhost:3003` in your browser and login with the default user/password `root/root`.
+To open up your plant dashboard, simply type `localhost:3000` in your browser and login with the default user/password `root/root`.